benweigel/RECChange/README.md

 We extracted values of daily mean temperature, daily precipitation sum, and daily snow depth from the Finnish Meteorological Institute(https://etsin.fairdata.fi/datasets/fmi?keys=Finnish%20Meteorological%20Insitute&terms=organization_name_en.keyword&p=1&sort=best; first accessed in April 2019 and updated in May 2020)

 NAO values were derived from: NAO Index Data provided by the Climate Analysis Section, NCAR, Boulder, USA, Hurrell (2003).
 Updated regularly.
-Accessed DD Month YYYY [16 12 2019]. https://climatedataguide.ucar.edu/climate-data/hurrell-north-atlantic-oscillation-nao-index-pc-based
+Accessed 16.12.2019. https://climatedataguide.ucar.edu/climate-data/hurrell-north-atlantic-oscillation-nao-index-pc-based

 Raw data on species monitoring can accessed via the links in the manuscript, and/or upon reasonable request to the data owners.